The 9 best Android cloud apps – securing your smartphone data

 The app owes its high synchronization speeds, which are usual for Dropbox, to its special technology.
 This technology has been developed over the years and consists of several components: Delta Sync always updates just single, modified segments instead of a whole file, LAN Sync gives priority to files in the same network and with Streaming Sync, document download starts as soon as the first bytes have been loaded into the cloud.
 This enables record time synchronization between all your devices.

-However, some users see the fact that many of Dropbox’s servers are located in the USA as a data protection problem.
-Also, the free storage space is nothing special: 2 GB is far behind the 15 GB offered by Google Drive, but you can increase this number up to 16 GB by recruiting new users for Dropbox – per newly registered user there is 500 MB more.
+An advantage is that Dropbox’s servers are located in the USA.
+The free storage space, however, is nothing special: 2 GB is far behind the 15 GB offered by Google Drive, but you can increase this number up to 16 GB by recruiting new users for Dropbox – per newly registered user there is 500 MB more.